 But I love telling stories.
 I think storytelling is as fundamental to being a human as breathing, eating, or sleeping.
 It is the oldest form of communication and it has been developed in every known society in the history of the world.

-So whether I am writing about the art of animation, the art of online dating, or just the art of getting through life, I will strive to overcome my many writing flaws to tell you the best stories I possibly can.
+So whether I am writing about the art of animation or just the art of getting through life, I will strive to overcome my many writing flaws to tell you the best stories I possibly can.